lucianoengdev/Investimentos_x_Acidentes/README.md

 4. interpret the results before modeling;
 5. compare crash patterns with roadway investment;
 6. write a public technical article with conclusions and limitations;
-7. optionally extend the repository with occurrence-level fatal-crash classification.
+7. extend the repository with occurrence-level fatal-crash classification as complementary work.

 The primary goal is to produce a transparent exploratory analysis of how fatal crashes, dangerous locations, crash types and historical investment patterns relate on the BR-381 / Fernao Dias corridor, while being careful not to claim causality without enough evidence.

+The technical article is being written from the exploratory analysis and methodology already documented in this repository.
+The article follows the reasoning developed through the data preparation, hotspot analysis and investment comparison phases.
+Once finished, the final article will be added to the repository.

-Machine learning is a later complementary path rather than part of the article's core scope.
+Machine learning is being developed in parallel as a complementary repository extension.
+It is intentionally outside the article's core scope, because the article focuses on exploratory evidence about investment, fatal crashes, dangerous locations and crash patterns.

 ## Project Stage